In this guide, you will learn how to use the Action Plan function in Kiuwan.

 - Pending Effort

 Action Plan Progress (%) is calculated as the percentage of defects fixed in the last application analysis as compared to the defects when the action plan was created.
-By clicking on the Progress link, you will be presented with a detailed Progress page.
+Click the Progress link to show a detailed Progress page.

 Pending Effort is calculated as the effort to fix the remaining defects.